Aidar5/nattoeng/docs/source/book/17_serialization/2_json.rst

 **JSON (JavaScript Object Notation)** - a text format for data storage and exchange.

-`JSON <https://ru.wikipedia.org/wiki/JSON>`__ syntax is very similar to Python and is quite user-friendly.
+`JSON <https://ru.wikipedia.org/wiki/JSON>`__ syntax is very similar to Python and is user-friendly.

-As with CSV, Python has a module that allows easy writing and reading of data in JSON format.
+As for CSV, Python has a module that allows easy writing and reading of data in JSON format.

 Reading